 Creating Software RAID0 (Stripe) on ‘Two Devices’ Using ‘mdadm’ Tool in Linux

-RAID stands for Redundant Array of Inexpensive Disks.
-It is a data storage technique that allows users to combine multiple disks into a single logical unit to provide performance, reliability, and storage capacity.
-RAID 0 (Stripe) is one of the RAID levels that uses striping to write data across multiple disks.
+RAID 0 (Stripe) stands for Redundant Array of Inexpensive Disks.
+It is a data storage technique that combines multiple disks into a single logical unit to provide improved performance and storage capacity.
+RAID 0 uses striping to write data across multiple disks simultaneously, offering faster data access but no redundancy.

 In this article, we will learn how to create RAID 0 on two devices using the mdadm tool in Linux.